-Share prices are determined by the supply and demands of shares in the share market.
-When a company is expected to earn more and has positive sentiments about it in the market, investors flock in to its own share that leads to a rise in share prices and vice versa.
+Share prices are determined by the supply and demand of shares in the share market.
+When a company is expected to earn more and has positive sentiments about it in the market, investors flock to its own share which leads to a rise in share prices and vice versa.

 Must Read: Scope of Financial Management

-A business can raise capital by two methods –
+A business can raise capital through two methods –